She/Her/HersLicensed Psychoanalyst, LP Specialties • Insurance & Fees • Locations

 Carlota Zitreen is a Licensed Psychoanalyst on the Upper West Side of Manhattan with 20 years of experience in the mental health field.
-She specializes in anxiety, depression, life transitions, loss and grief, mindfulness, and trauma.
-She also has an interest in helping people improve their self-esteem, as she believes that is at the root of many clients’ difficulties.
+She specializes in anxiety, depression, life transitions, loss and grief, and trauma.
+She also has an interest in helping people understand themselves and to address issues of self-esteem, a major element in most mental health difficulties.

-Carlota’s approach is psychoanalytical, meaning she helps clients gain insight into the origins of their challenges.
-For many clients who are at a difficult juncture in their lives, this knowledge can help refocus, regain momentum, and make important decisions.
+Carlota’s approach is generally psychoanalytical.
+In other words, she helps clients gain insight into their unconscious life.
+For many clients who are at a difficult juncture in their lives, this knowledge can help to better understand the driving forces underlying their current issues.

-Carlota takes an active approach, in which engages and talks with clients, rather than just listening.
-She strives to be fully present with her clients, listening and responding empathically with compassion and without judgment
+Carlota takes an active approach in engaging with clients.
+She strives to be fully present with them, listening and responding empathically with compassion and without judgment

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)